Epidirella xanthophaes: Description

 point of the columella has no threads, but is very rough.

 The colour of the shell is fulvous, with whitish and chestnut specks.
 The point of the snout is white.

 The spire is high, narrow, conical and slopingly scalar.
 Apex is coronated (?).
 It is somewhat rubbed, but seems to consist of 3 to 4 whorls.
 The shell consists of seven whorls, exclusive of those of the apex.
 They are bicarinated, constricted above and below, of slow aud regular increase.
 The body whorl is small, with a rounded elongated base and a small somewhat longish siphonal canal.
 The suture is strongly marked by the constriction above it, and is marginated by the puckered thread below.
 The aperture is club-shaped.
 The outer lip is thin, with a sinus strong rather than deep, V-shaped, extending from the suture, and having its apex at the keel.
 The inner lip is thin, concave above, then direct, and then at the siphonal canal strongly cut off to the left, and having a slight twist on its edge.

 Biology

 Members of the order Neogastropoda are mostly gonochoric and broadcast spawners.
-Life cycle: Embryos develop into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.
+Life cycle: Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.

-Life Cycle and Mating Behavior
+Life cycle and mating behavior

-Embryos develop into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.
+Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.